amil3955/unimiibo-game/README.md

  <source media="(prefers-color-scheme: light)" srcset="/src/assets/LogoUnimiibo/unimiibo_logo.png">
 </picture>

-"statuettes" produced directly by Nintendo for many of its famous franchises such as Super Mario, The Legend of Zelda and Pokémon.

-Amiibo at first glance may seem like normal collectibles, but in reality they are much
-more: in fact, each Amiibo is equipped with an *NFC tag* that allows it to communicate directly with Nintendo home consoles (such as Nintendo 3DS, Nintendo Wii U and Nintendo Switch), to obtain bonuses and exclusive advantages in many video games.

 ## Project structure

 Since Unimiibo is a complex project, it was necessary to define a